Overview

 Timeframe: Submit as early as possible — processing takes 4–8 weeks

-The is a separate financial process run by .
-It determines how much the resident will contribute toward care fees (the ) and accommodation (the or ).
+The means assessment is a separate financial process run by Services Australia.
+It determines how much the resident will contribute toward care fees (the Means Tested Care Fee) and accommodation (the RAD or DAP).

 If you are already receiving the Age Pension, some information will be pre-filled.
 However, you still need to declare all assets including property, superannuation, and investments.